 - Technical Quality

-You just have to bring your camera with memory card, fully charged battery and plenty of space on a memory card.
+Please bring your camera with memory card, fully charged battery and plenty of space on a memory card.

 Dates and Times